1910 All-Ireland Senior Football Championship: Ulster

 Game abandoned after the ball burst.

 An objection was made and a replay ordered.

-All-Ireland Senior Football Championship
+Final

+Quarter-final

 By the time the semi-final was to be played, the Leinster championship was not finished, so Dublin were nominated to represent Leinster.
 When Louth beat Dublin in the Leinster final, they were given Dublin's place in the All-Ireland semi-final.

+Semi-finals

+Final

-1 The final was scratched and Louth were awarded the championship after Kerry refused to travel to Dublin as the Great Southern and Western Railway would not sell tickets to their fans at reduced rates.
+1 The final was scratched, with Louth awarded the championship after Kerry refused to travel to Dublin.
+This was because the Great Southern and Western Railway company would not sell tickets to their supporters at reduced rates.